 GMA has been exploring apt funder approaches to helping the most vulnerable among us during the COVID-19 global public health crisis.
 We have spoken with foundation trustees, community foundation staff, nonprofit leaders, experts, and affinity-group members and staff, and are grateful for their insight on crisis funding.

 The availability of related information, resources, and special funds can be both informative and overwhelming.
 We would be glad to point you to specific funds, advisories, or groups that align with your interests or geographic focus.
+GMA is updating this list periodically.

 National Affinity Groups